 - Improve food access and utilization by establishing home gardens and other educational activities;

-- Create a monitoring system and training protocol for coordinators and promoters so ACODIHUE can continue the work independently.
+- Create a monitoring system and training protocol so ACODIHUE can continue the work independently.

 Community Highlight: Pedro Salucio Alvarado

 Pedro is just 23, but aready has the soft-spoken air of a leader.
 He is one of 90 people (42 men and 48 women) in ACODIHUE’s beekeeping program in the community of Cabic, Petatan.
-Pedro looks forward to teaching local students about beekeeping and allay fears that many young people have around bees.
-He understands the importance of providing his family with healthy food, and sees great potential for honey production to generate income and build food security.
+Pedro loves teaching local students about beekeeping and allaying the fears that many people have around bees.
+He understands the importance of providing healthy food for his family, and sees great potential for honey production to generate income and build food security.
 Pedro currently manages 25 hives, with an ambitious goal to increase them to 100.